Shirishkrish23/controlling-speed-of-robot-using-music/README.md

 ```
 <command_topic>cmd_vel</command_topic>
 ```
 now, we have got a way to change the velocity of our robot and successfully linked it to Gazebo.
+We just add this node to the existing launch file and if we launch Gazebo, this node will also run.

 Step 5: